• Skip to primary navigation

 10. Mu Ko Similan National Park

 Covering the eleven Similan Islands in the Andaman Sea, Mu Koh Similan National Park is a great destination for travelers looking to explore beneath the waves.
-Found off the west coast of southern Thailand, this national park is a prime location for diving and snorkeling thanks to its crystal clear waters, thriving sea life, and vibrant reef.
-As for the bits of Mu Koh Similan that are above for the water, they provide stunning white beaches backed by lush rainforest and granite boulders, as well as a superb night sky.
+Found off the west coast of southern Thailand, this national park is a prime location for diving and snorkeling, thanks to its crystal clear waters, thriving sea life and vibrant reef.
+The bits of Mu Koh Similan that are above for the water provide stunning white beaches backed by lush rainforest and granite boulders, as well as a superb night sky.

 Phraya Nakhon Cave is the most popular attraction is a four-gabled pavilion constructed during the reign of King Rama its beauty and distinctive identity the pavilion at Prachuap Khiri Khan, Thailand.